 Vessel Safety Violations in Florida

-According to the 2016 Boating Accident Statistical Report of the Fish and Wildlife Conservation Commission (FWC), Florida leads the nation in the number of vessels registered in any state with close to one million vessels.
+According to the 2016 Boating Accident Statistical Report of the Fish and Wildlife Conservation Commission (FWC), Florida’s nearly one million registered vessels exceeds the number of registered vessels in any other state.

 Chapter 327, F.S., titled the “Florida Vessel Safety Law,” includes laws relating to vessel safety, such as boating safety education course requirements, vessel operation requirements, and the delineation of boating-restricted areas.

-The task of managing the waterways in Florida to provide for safe boating often falls on the Fish and Wildlife Conservation Commission (FWC).
-The Division of Law Enforcement within the FWC enforces resource protection and boating safety laws while providing protection to those who enjoy Florida’s waterways.
+The Fish and Wildlife Conservation Commission (FWC) manages the waterways in Florida to promote safe boating.
+The Division of Law Enforcement within the FWC enforces resource protection and boating safety laws while protecting those who enjoy Florida’s waterways.

-In many cases, FWC officers will claim that the stop of a boat or the detention of its passengers is permitted because of Florida Vessel Safety Law.
-In fact, the legality of any stop and the length of the detention is an often litigated issue that might lead to the outright dismissal of the citation.
+In many cases, FWC officers stop with claim that the Florida Vessel Safety Act allows them to stop a boat or detain its passengers.
+The legality of any stop and the length of the detention is an often litigated issue that might lead to the outright dismissal of the citation.

 In some cases, violations of vessel safety rules can be charged as a misdemeanor.
 Those violations include not following the rules for a safety zone, security zone, regulated navigation area, or naval vessel protection zone as described in § 327.461.

-Under Florida’s warrantless arrest exception rule found in § 901.15(9)(c), F.S., officers can make an arrest if they have probable cause that the crime occurred, even it was not committed in their presence.
+Under Florida’s warrantless arrest exception rule found in § 901.15(9)(c), F.S., officers can arrest as suspected without a warrant only if they have probable cause for certain types of misdemeanor if the crime was not committed in their presence.

 Attorney for Vessel and Boating Citations in Florida

-If you were cited for a civil or criminal violation of Florida law related to your operation of a boat, an experienced attorney can help you determine whether the stop and detention of the boat was legal.
+If you were cited for a civil or criminal violation of Florida law related to your operation of a boat, an experienced attorney can help you determine the legality of the stop and detention by law enforcement.

-If the stop was unreasonable under the Fourth Amendment, your attorney can file a motion to suppress any evidence gathered during the stop or prolonged detention.
-Even if the evidence was legally gathered, your attorney can help you show that no violation of the law actually occurred or assert other important defenses.
+If the stop was unreasonable under the Fourth Amendment, your attorney could file a motion to suppress any evidence gathered during the stop or prolonged detention.
+Even if the evidence was legally gathered, your attorney could help you show that no violation of the law occurred and assert other important defenses.

 Who Can Enforce Florida Vessel Safety Law?